PeaceTechGroup/PeaceTechGroup.github.io/events/2022-07-16-peacetech-in-action/index.md

 layout: event
 title: PeaceTech in Action
 subtitle: Jean Golding Institute Data Week
-location: Online workshops
+location: Online
-date: 16th Jun 2022
+date: June 2022
-time: 12-3pm (UTC+1)
 description: This event brings together like-minded individuals from across tech, peace and conflict and other backgrounds to focus on how to combine data science and IT capabilities to amplify virtual and on-the-ground peacebuilding and conflict transformation.
 Event open to all.
 upcoming: false
 frontpage: true